kaimast/lsm-rs/README.md

 * *io_uring-support*: For async file system access on Linux
 * *Bloom filters* for faster lookups

-## Latest Version:
+## Latest Version
-The version on crates.io is quite outdated.
-It is recommended to use the `main` git branch.
+The version on crates.io is quite outdated as it does not allow to publish crates with git dependencies.
+It is recommended to use the `main` git branch instead.

-## Supported Architectures:
+## Supported Platfomrs and Architectures
-Currently, the code is only tested on Linux machines, but it should run on all systems supported by the rust compiler.
+Currently, the code is only tested with Linux on x86 machines, but it should run on most systems supported by the Rust compiler.

+## On-Disk Format
+LSM stores data using [zerocopy](https://github.com/google/zerocopy) and (when possible) `mmap` to achieve high performance.
+The implementation does not account for endianness so on-disk formats are not portable.
+Replication across machines should be handled at a different layer of the system.
+However, we may add a converter tool in the future or an `endianess` feature flag if needed.

-## Planned Features:
+## Planned Features
 * FLSM: Like [PebblesDB](https://github.com/utsaslab/pebblesdb) LSM-rs will fragment the keyspace to reduce write amplification and increase compaction speed
 * Custom sorting functions
 * More modularity and configuration options